dojo/docs/welcome.rst

 Dojo reference
 ==============

+* `dojo <dojo>`_

   Dojo is divided into two parts: Dojo Base, and Dojo Core.
 Dojo Base is the functionality provided for by just including ``dojo.js``, and Dojo Core is comprised of stable additional (optional) components.
 Typically, if a function or Class exists within the dojo namespace directly (eg: dojo.require(), dojo.addOnLoad()) it is part of Base Dojo.
 If the function or Class exists beneath the dojo namespace (eg: dojo.dnd.Mover), you will need to require the appropriate module (eg: dojo.require("dojo.dnd.Mover");)

   These pages cover both cases, and indicate how they are provided.

 Dojo Base
 ---------

 Dojo Base is the functionality you get by just including dojo.js or dojo.xd.js in your page.

-* `dojo <dojo>`_
 * `dojo._base <dojo/base>`_

-  * `Array utilities: <dojo/array>`_  Details on dojo.every, dojo.filter, dojo.forEach, dojo.indexOf, dojo.lastIndexOf, dojo.map, and dojo.some.
+  * `dojo.array <dojo/array>`_  Array utilities: Details on dojo.every, dojo.filter, dojo.forEach, dojo.indexOf, dojo.lastIndexOf, dojo.map, and dojo.some.
   * `dojo.browser <dojo/browser>`_
   * `dojo.Color <dojo/Color>`_
   * `dojo.connect <dojo/connect>`_
   * `dojo.declare <dojo/declare>`_
   * `dojo.Deferred <dojo/Deferred>`_
   * `dojo.event <dojo/event>`_
-  * `dojo.fx <dojo/fx>`_
+  * `dojo.fx <dojo/fx>`_ Dojo effects
   * `dojo.html <dojo/html>`_
   * `dojo.json <dojo/json>`_
   * `dojo.lang <dojo/lang>`_